-At first i was rather skeptical about this product because Retinol in tonic/toner form doesn’t sound that amazing but the more about i thought about it the more i realised that while this may not be something that i will use it would be a good product for those just venturing into the world of retinol.
+At first, I was rather sceptical about this product because Retinol in tonic/toner form doesn’t sound that amazing but the more about I thought about it the more I realised that while this may not be something that I will use it would be a good product for those just venturing into the world of retinoids.

-As i said above this would be a good retinol for those of you who haven’t really used retinol before because its somewhere low and slow for you to start of and then build to stronger retinol serums.
-I wouldn’t recommend this to anyone who is already using retinol because it seems like there is such a small percentage in here (its not even listed on the bottle and the brand wont tell me either)
+As I said above this would be a good retinol for those of you who haven’t really used retinol before because it’s somewhere low and slow for you to start off with and then build to stronger retinol serums.
+I wouldn’t recommend this to anyone who is already using retinol.

-I was quite interested in the formula to be honest because Pixi says it contains an encapsulated version of retinol in a liquid base, this means that the retinol itself is coated so it allows better absorption into the skin as well as protecting it somewhat too, Pixi says this is why the bottle isn’t opaque like a lot of retinol products as retinol by itself is sensitive to UV light and breaks down on contact.
+I was quite interested in the formula to be honest because Pixi says it contains an encapsulated version of retinol in a liquid base, This means that the retinoid itself is coated so it allows for better absorption into the skin as well as protecting it somewhat too, Pixi says this is why the bottle isn’t opaque like a lot of retinol products as retinol by itself is sensitive to UV light and breaks down on contact.

 What I Thought:

-Whilst i feel like this would be a good match for those of you that have never used retinol before but for someone like me who has used prescription strength Adapalene, i dont see this benefiting me much to be honest because i have used retinol before.
+Whilst I feel like this would be a good match for those of you that have never used retinol before but for someone like me who has used prescription strength Adapalene, I don’t see this benefiting me much,

-I would like to offer a little warning though its not mentioned on the bottle and it really should be, you need to be wearing an SPF of at least 30+ when using any form of retinol as it can make your skin sensitive to UV light causing you to burn easier as as well as prematurely age if you dont use the proper protections.
+I would like to offer a little warning though it’s not mentioned on the bottle and it really should be, you need to be wearing a sunscreen of at least 30+ when using any form of retinoid as it can make your skin sensitive to UV light causing you to burn easier as well as prematurely age if you don’t use the proper protections.

-Usually it will take up to 4 weeks for you to notice a difference but can take anywhere up to 6 months before you see a real difference because the skin goes through a purging stage that brings up anything hiding under the skin.
-When i first started using retinol i saw results within a month but it wasnt until the following few months did i start to notice the big differences of my skin looking a lot more even, i was breaking out less and i had less blackheads overall.
+Usually, it will take up to 4 weeks for you to notice a difference but can take anywhere up to 6 months before you see a real difference.
+When I first started using retinol I saw results within a month but it wasn’t until the following few months did I start to notice the big differences of my skin looking a lot more even, I was breaking out less and I had fewer blackheads overall.